 Prior to joining UC Berkeley, I was a predoctoral fellow at WZB Berlin and researcher at NYU Center for Technology and Development (CTED).
 I graduated from NYU Abu Dhabi with a B.A. in Political Science and a B.A. in Arab Crossroads Studies.You can find a copy of my CV here.

-Sou doutoranda em Ciência Política na University of California, Berkeley e Pesquisadora Associada no Centro de Políticas de Desenvolvimento.
+Sou pós-doutoranda no Centro de Estudos Latinoamericanos da Universidade de Stanford.
+Sou doutora em Ciência Política pela University of California, Berkeley e Pesquisadora Associada no Centro de Políticas de Desenvolvimento.

 Em minha dissertação, exploro os fatores que influenciam a mobilização e eventual obtenção da titulação coletiva de terras na América Latina e seus efeitos sobre identidade, governança e participação política nas comunidades contempladas.
 Utilizo uma combinação de métodos quantitativos e qualitativos, com foco no caso empírico dos quilombos no Brasil.